ErSamano/consumerSpark/README.md

 ## 1 Source
 The first step is the generation of data from a pressure sensor, the idea is to create a consumer after the generate data to pull it from the Sensor emulating the outcome from IoT.
 The sensor is producing the following parameters:

-* Sensor Name
+* Sensor name
-* Measurement Timestamp
+* Measurement timestamp
 * Measurement ID
+* Resource ID,
-* Resource ID
+* Resource type
+* Data type
-* Speed Timestamp
+* Speed timestamp
+* Interval radiation
 * Channel
+* Channel status
-* Interval Radiation
+* Condition type
-* Pressure Response Code
+* Seconds of reading
+* Channel type ID
-* Pressure Type
+* Pressure response code
-* Measurement Timestamp Label
+* Measurement timestamp label
-* Channel Type ID
+* Pressure type
-* Data Reception Type
+* Data reception status

 ### Instructions to execute the the sensor emulator script stand alone: